 We are meeting with local officials and representatives to urge development of initiatives to support regenerative practices through education and incentives.
 We are also lobbying to end federal and state subsides for industrial agriculture, which will provide adequate funding for the transition.

-We are collaborating with local groups such as the Sonoma Compost Coalition to establish state of the art composting facilities in Sonoma County, a critical input to regenerative methods.
-We are committed to participating in strong, effective partnerships at the local level.
+We are collaborating with local groups such as the Sonoma Compost Coalition to establish state of the art composting facilities in Sonoma County and with Zero Waste, to recycle and reuse all waste rather than putting our commercial and personal garbage in landfills.

 The founders are Anna Jaccopetti, a retired teacher and author, and Terry Harrison, retired farmer and Ag-Climate Chair in the North Coast Chapter of California Association of Family Farmers (CAFF).
 Our members are devoted to researching best practices and spreading the word by writing articles, educating legislators, and organizing events and demonstrations.
 For more information contact us via our Facebook Page or by emailing 350SonomaCounty@gmail.com.